Alliance OH, Deerfield OH, Berlin Center OH, North Benton OH

 Kayaks, Canoes, Sail Boats, Electric Motor Boats, Power Boats, Jet-skis, Other Restrictions

-Boating Comments: No HP Limit during daylight, but 10 HP limit at night.
+Boating Comments: No HP Limit during daylight, but 10 Mph limit at night.

 Swimming: Swimming Allowed, Some Restrictions

 Berlin Lake – was originally built in 1942 as the backup reservoir to nearby Lake Milton, but this large and gorgeous lake have since become a place of lakefront fun and recreation for nearby residents!
 Located on the Mahoning River and spanning across 3 separate counties in Ohio, this lake is only a little over 1 hr. drive from both Cleveland, Ohio and Pittsburgh, Pennsylvania.
 With both major cities so close, as well as major hubs Akron and Youngstown close-by, this popular lake is well known among boaters and anglers alike!